Let’s face it.

 Here’s what I mean:

 Figure out how much your debt costs in interest each year, then divide it by 365.

-How much does your debt cost you?
+How much does your interest cost you?

 $10 each day? $15? $20?

-It doesn’t hurt to transfer your balances to a lower-rate card or use a company like SoFi to lower your interest rate for you.
+Or, you can use a company like SoFi to lower your interest rate for you.

 Just by lowering your interest rate, you’ll save thousands over the course of your loan.